beiatrix/beiatrix/src/config/projects/studentDashboard.md

 For the initial launch of the Student Dashboard in 2021, I helped gather requirements, design UI/UX with Adobe XD, build features in Vue and Nuxt, write unit tests with Jest, and provide continuous improvements and bug fixes post-launch.

-This Student Dashboard is the successor to a legacy app built in AngularJS.
+This incarnation of the Student Dashboard is the successor to a legacy app built in AngularJS.
 I was instrumental in crafting the look and feel of the next-generation apps.
 Here are some side-by-side screenshots comparing the legacy and next versions of the Student Dashboard:

 <div
   style="display: flex; flex-direction: row; justify-content: space-between"